- Teaching Portfolios

 The specifics of what you include will depend on:

-3. the importance assigned to different items by your department and Faculty.
+- the importance assigned to different items by your department and Faculty; and

-Be sure to speak with your department head or other trusted source to find out about the requirements in your context.
+*Please speak with your department head or other trusted source to find out about the requirements in your context.
+If you are a faculty member at UBC, you will also consult the SAC Guide for requirements at each rank.

 References